mostafa-asg/hugo/content/posts/say-hello-to-docker-swarm-2.md

 docker push localhost:5000/backend:1
 docker push localhost:5000/frontend:1
 ```
 In this state you are sure that each node can access this repository to pull the images.
-How? because we ran this registry on swarm mode, all requests on port 5000
+How? because we ran this registry as a service on swarm mode, all requests on port 5000
-on each node will redirects to this registry service using [Swarm routing mesh](https://docs.docker.com/engine/swarm/ingress/).
+on each node will be redirected to this registry service using [Swarm routing mesh](https://docs.docker.com/engine/swarm/ingress/).
 ### Docker Compose
+I want *backend* service only visible to *frontend* service and users cannot directly interact with them.I want users interact only with *frontend* service, so I publish the frontend service port, but I do not publish *backend* service port.
+To make *backend* service visible to *frontend* service, I use **depends_on** keyword in docker compose.
-Because these two services work together, I use *docker compose file* to define dependency between them.
-Create ad file called *compose.yml* with these lines:
+Create a file called *compose.yml* with these lines:
 ```
 version: '3'
 services: